insight-platform/Savant/samples/face_reid/README.md

 # Ctrl+C to stop running the compose bundle
 ```

-Index Builder module will not stop automatically and will require manual exit.
-It is safe to do so once the `face_reid-index-builder` container begins repeatedly logging messages like
+Index Builder module does not stop automatically and requires manual exit.
+It is safe to do so once the `face_reid-index-builder` container logs a message like

 ```
-...No Sources found at the input of muxer.
-Waiting for sources.
+...
+Resources for source gallery has been released.
 ```

-Check that the `index_files` directory is created and `index.bin` file and `processed_gallery` image directory were written into it.
+Check that the `index_files` directory is created and `index.bin` file and `processed_gallery` image directory is written into it.

 ### Demo